microsoft/psi/Samples/RosArmControlSample/README.md

-﻿# Arm Control ROS Sample
+# ROS Arm Control Sample

 This sample demonstrates leveraging existing ROS packages with \psi, using the [uArm Metal](http://ufactory.cc/#/en/uarm1).
 The sample itself will run under the Core CLR (Mac/Linux/Windows), but depends on ROS running under Linux.